 At Nifty, we believe in honesty and transparency.
 We do not do hidden fees or charges.
 The entire terms and conditions of your loan, as well as any fees that could incur for failed payments, will be clearly outlined in our agreement.
 We encourage all borrowers to carefully read through their contract before signing anything.
 Our team is always here to assist you.
-So, if you’ve got questions just ask us!
-We’ll do our best to clear up any queries you might have as quickly as possible.
+So, if you’ve got questions, just ask us!
+We’ll do our best to clear up any queries you might have, as quickly as possible.

 Now that you understand the difference between fixed loans and variable loans, and you now know a little more about personal loans – you’re ready to apply.
-Just scroll and begin with our loan calculator, then once you’ve decided to how much to borrow and for how long, you’ll be taken to our application.
+Just scroll up and begin with our loan calculator, then once you’ve decided how much to borrow and for how long, you’ll be taken to our application.

 How do I know if I have bad credit?
 Nifty has the low down.